The global retail eCommerce sales reached $6.4 trillion US dollars worldwide in 2025. The number is anticipated to reach $7.88 trillion in 2027.

 Security is highly crucial if you are running an eCommerce store.
 It is because you are not just processing customers’ payments but also holding their personal information.
 Moreover, many users have questions like Shopify or WooCommerce: which platform offers better security?

-Here, you need to take the help of several best security plugins.
-Out of various plugins, the Sucuri security suite is higher popular.
+Here, you need to take the help of several of the best security plugins.
+Out of various plugins, the Sucuri security suite is the most popular.
 Once you activate the plugin, it distinguishes directories, plugins, themes, and core files on your online store.
-If anything wrong occurs, the plugin alerts you instantly.
+If anything goes wrong, the plugin alerts you instantly.

-Another crucial thing is that Shopify has PCI-DSS (Payment Card Industry Data Security Standard) compliant.
+Another crucial thing is that Shopify is PCI-DSS (Payment Card Industry Data Security Standard) compliant.
 It means your store can easily accept payments from debit and credit cards.

 Shopify wins in Security features.
 It offers better security than WooCommerce, and you don’t have to worry about any security breaches.